 When will the Tunnel and pump station be completed?

 The tunnel work began in the Fall of 2019, experienced a delay in 2021, and is scheduled to continue into late 2023.
-The TBM is working north from the I-696 interchange to the 12 Mile Road pump station.
-The TBM will then be removed from the 12 Mile Road pump station and be relocated back to the launch site at the I-696 interchange.
-Once relocated, it will begin working its way south to the Meyers Avenue shaft site.
-After the TBM has completed its job, it will be removed from the ground and decommissioned (taken apart) as crews complete pump station and drop shaft work and finalize the tunnel drainage system.
+The TBM began working north from the I-696 interchange to the 12 Mile Road pump station.
+The TBM was then removed from the 12 Mile Road pump station and relocated back to the launch site at the I-696 interchange to begin working its way south to the Meyers Avenue shaft site.
+Now that it has reached the Meyers Avenue shafter site, it will be removed from the ground and decommissioned (taken apart) as crews complete pump station and drop shaft work and finalize the tunnel drainage system.